-One of our clients came on board with a flat URL structure and was concerned their industry was way too niche to even rank for keywords.
+One of our clients came on board with a flat URL structure and was concerned their industry was way too niche to rank for even 1 high-value keyword.

-Through a series of technical SEO cleanup, advanced keyword research and landing page optimization, we were able to get our client ranking on Page One for five of their most critical keywords.
+Through a series of technical SEO cleanup, advanced keyword research and landing page optimization, we were able to get our client ranking on Page 1 for 5 of their most critical search terms.

 Lesson: Fix all site errors first and then optimize existing copy for immediate SEO gain.

 Another client in the consumer products space was unclear on how to attribute ROI to their content marketing.
 They came to Brafton in need of fresh blog content across seven brands.

 We were able to drive not only higher traffic and engagement but actual revenue from our optimized content.
 For an $833,000 investment, the client earned $4.03 million in revenue attributed to Brafton content marketing.